techne98/yeo/README.md

 https://github.com/user-attachments/assets/7d1d95fe-e0be-482b-b265-462f2e0cd696

-Yeo is a declarative dotfiles snapshot tool.
-Yeo allows you to copy your dotfiles, or any set of specified files, into a different directory and manually keep them in sync by running the `sync` command.
+Yeo is a declarative dotfiles snapshot tool built in Python with zero third-party dependencies.

+Yeo allows you to copy your dotfiles, or any set of specified files, into a different directory and keep them in sync by running the `sync` command.
 Your dotfiles snapshot can then be used with a VCS, uploaded to GitHub, etc.

 ## Using Yeo